leo-golang/.github/profile/README.md

 ---

-## 🚀 Why Choose LEO?
+## 🚀 Why Choose Leo?
 - 🔹 Lightning Fast – Optimized for high-speed API responses.
 - 🔹 Effortlessly Scalable – Handle millions of requests with ease.
 - 🔹 Minimal Boilerplate – Focus on your logic, not repetitive setup.
 - 🔹 Golang-Powered – Leverage Go’s concurrency model for superior performance.
 - 🔹 Built for Developers – CLI-driven workflow for rapid API development.

-Start building with LEO today – The framework built for speed, scale, and simplicity! 🚀🔥
+Start building with Leo today – The framework built for speed, scale, and simplicity! 🚀🔥